 Now click on the More Settings button and select the Advanced tab.
 Fill out the following:

 The reason it always seems like your Internet connection goes out at the worst possible time is because when you stop and think about it, there's really no good time to be without Internet access.
 Whether we're trying to play an online multiplayer game or collaborate on a cloud project, losing an internet connection sucks.
-That doesn't mean you can't still be productive, however, because Google has made it possible to use your Gmail account offline.
+That doesn't mean you can't still be productive, however, because Google has made it possible to use your Gmail account offline (provided you use Chrome).
 Here's what you need to do.

 At this point, the synchronization process will kick in.
 Depending on how much email you've acquired through the years, this could take a long while, even on a fast connection.
-Once it's finished, however, you'll be able to access all your mail offline just by clicking on any of the shortcuts you created in the previous step.
-And don't worry about remembering to sync in the future; Gmail will do this all on its own whenever you log in.
+Once it's finished, however, you'll be able to access all your mail offline.

 Download and install Gmail Backup from here.
 Run the program, input your username and password, and choose a directory to save your mail.
 When you're finished, click the Backup button and Gmail Backup will do the rest.
 Should you ever need to view these messages offline, you can do so in Outlook and other clients that support the .eml file format.
 But what's even cooler is that you can restore your local emails back into Gmail just by clicking on the Restore button.